Darier Disease Quiz

 Content updated on Sep 20, 2022

-Darier disease is a genetic skin condition that usually develops in late childhood or early adulthood.
-Exact manifestations vary, but it involves scaly, greasy and coarse lesions/blemishes on the skin.
-It may be triggered by environmental factors (heat or light), infections, or certain steroid medications.
+Darier disease is a genetic skin condition that typically develops in late childhood or early adulthood.
+Exact symptoms vary, but it involves scaly, greasy, and coarse skin lesions or blemishes.
+It may be triggered by environmental factors like heat or light, infections, or certain steroid medications.

 Skin redness or red bumpy rashes